The Vermont Equipment Access Program

-Welcome to the Vermont Equipment Access Program an important new resource for Vermont’s value added processors.
-The VtEAP is a revolving lease fund which helps you to find and finance the right food processing equipment for you as you grow!
+Welcome to the Vermont Equipment Access Program, an important resource for Vermont’s value added processors.
+The VEAP is a revolving lease fund which helps you to find and finance the right food processing equipment for you as you grow!

 The program is designed to: